jwilker/360idevdocs/How things are handled.md

+This is a living document.
+Want to suggest changes?
+Head over to [github](https://github.com/jwilker/360idevdocs).

-This is entirely taken from or based on, this awesome resource.
+This is entirely taken from or based on, this [awesome resource](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports).
 This is by now means exactly how any and every incident will go down, but we thought it best to outline the process we'd take.

 __If we receive a report of harassment, this is what will happen.__